 A BRIEF HISTORY OF NEWPORT AMATEUR RADIO SOCIETY. by Ross GW3NWS

 The original Newport Radio Society was probably founded in 1913.
-This society met at Stelvio on Basaleg Road Newport, the then home of Captain C H Bailey who held the very early call sign BHX.
+This society met at Stelvio on Bassaleg Road Newport, the then home of Captain C H Bailey who held the very early call sign BHX.

 Documentary evidence of this can be found in Wireless World Volume II.
 No 13.
 April 1914.